Feminist Anti-War Resistance: International responses

 On 17 March 2022 151 feminists signed Feminist Resistance Against War: A Manifesto, framing themselves in solidarity with the FAR manifesto and Russian feminist anti-war activity.
 Signatories included Ailbhe Smyth, Alba Flores, Amaia Pérez Orozco, June Fernández, Keeanga-Yamahtta Taylor, Nancy Fraser, Özlem Demirel, Teresa Rodríguez, Tithi Bhattacharya, Yayo Herrero, Carmen Magallón, Pamela Palenciano, Goretti Horgan, Lidia Cirillo, Zillah R. Eisenstein, Judy Rebick, Ofelia García, El Jones, Shahrzad Mojab, Maristella Svampa, Debora Diniz, Heloísa Helena, Luciana Genro, Sonia Guajajara, Piedad Córdoba Ruiz, Miriam Miranda, Mónica Baltodano, Daria Serenko, Diane Lamoureux, Pamela Philipose, Silvia Federici and Talíria Petrone.
 The manifesto calls for "a bold redirection of the situation to break the militaristic spiral initiated by Russia and supported by NATO."
 By the end of March the manifesto had collected over 2,500 signatures.

 A member of the Feminist Anti-War Resistance later said that the similarly-named manifesto had led to some confusion about their own position, stating, "They advocate for the disarmament of Ukraine.
 We don’t agree with that and are for arming Ukraine, but [the group’s name] made people think they were writing on behalf of FAR."

-On July 7, Commons, the left-wing journal of Ukrainian politics, released a counter-manifesto titled "The right to resist," saying the Feminist Resistance Against War's manifesto had denied Ukrainian women the right to resistance, "which constitutes a basic act of self-defense of the oppressed.
+On July 7, Commons, a left-wing Ukrainian magazine, released a counter-manifesto titled "The Right to Resist," saying the Feminist Resistance Against War's manifesto had denied Ukrainian women the right to resistance, "which constitutes a basic act of self-defense of the oppressed.
 We insist on the essential difference between violence as a means of oppression and as a legitimate means of self-defense."
 The many signatories of the Commons counter-manifesto include the Feminist Anti-War Resistance along with eight named members of the group.